 Students who complete the requirements of a program of study as prescribed by UA Cossatot and approved by the Arkansas State Department of Higher Education will receive a certificate or a degree.
 Required courses for each program are listed with degree information in following division sections.
-Each required course must be passed with at least a "D" (the Practical Nursing, Registered Nursing, OTA and Medical Assisting programs require at least a "C"), and the student's cumulative GPA must be at least 2.0 (AA-Teaching requires a cumulative GPA of 2.65 and a passing score on the PRAXIS I test) in order to graduate.
+Each required course must be passed with at least a "D" (the Practical Nursing, Registered Nursing, OTA and Medical Assisting programs require at least a "C"), and the student's cumulative GPA must be at least 2.0 (AS Education requires cumulative GPA of 3.0) in order to graduate.
 A grade of less than "C" will generally not transfer to another institution.

-Students who do not participate in the graduation exercises that are held in December and May will receive their diploma/certificate after the ceremony.
+Students who do not participate in the graduation exercises that are held in May will receive their diploma/certificate after the ceremony.
 The certificate will be delivered to the closest available campus for pickup or the student may contact the Registrar for proper postage amount for mailing.